Complex-demand Scheduling Problem with Application in Smart Grid

-(See Fig.~\ref{fig:fptas} for a pictorial illustration.)
 We then solve two separate multi-dimensional knapsack problems of dimension $2m$ (denoted by {\sc $2m$DKP}), to find subsets of demands that satisfy the individual guessed total projections.
 But since {\sc $2m$DKP} is generally NP-hard, we need to round-up the demands to get a problem that can be solved efficiently by dynamic programming.
 We show that the violation of the optimal solution to the rounded problem w.r.t. to the original problem is small in $\epsilon$.